t-Product and t-STP of Cubic Matrices With Application to Hyper-Networked Systems: Dynamic Systems Over Cubic Matrices

-\begin{rem} In fact, $\Gamma$ establishes a bi-simulation relation between control systems over cubic matrices (such as (\ref{5.2.8})) and control system over Euclidean space (such as (\ref{cu.8.7})).
+\begin{rem} In fact, $\Gamma$ establishes a bi-simulation relation between control systems over cubic matrices (such as (\ref{5.2.7})) and control system over Euclidean space (such as (\ref{cu.8.7})).
 Bi-simulation between two dynamic systems implies that their trajectories are one-to-one correspondent.
-We refer to \cite{li18,jia20} for details about bi-simulation.
+One may refer to \cite{li18,jia20} for details about bi-simulation.

-Using bi-simulation relation, we can solve the control problem over (\ref{cu.8.7}), which is well established and well known.
-Then transfer it back to (\ref{5.2.8}), which is newly proposed.
+Using the bi-simulation relation, we can solve the control problem over (\ref{cu.8.7}), which is well established and well known.
+Then transfer it back to (\ref{5.2.7}), which is newly proposed.
 But this is not necessary.
-Solving control problems of (\ref{5.2.8}) directly may reduce the computational complexity significantly.
-While, the bi-simulation relation may help to understand the dynamic behaviors of the systems over cubic matrices. \end{rem}
+Solving control problems of (\ref{5.2.7}) directly may reduce the computational complexity significantly \cite{ji}.
+While the bi-simulation relation may help to understand the dynamic behaviors of the systems over cubic matrices. \end{rem}

-From above argument one sees easily that the t-product is very much dimension-restricted.
-Moreover, the t-product based dynamic systems can not be used to describe nonlinear (control) systems over cubic matrices.
-In next section we try to use DK-STP approach to modify t-product approach.
+When t-product is applied to describe a dynamic system over cubic matrices, the dimension of the state variable must be of $n\times n\times s$.
+Next, we look for a more general product, which allows the state variable being of dimension $n\times m\times s$.